Postpartum Depression Is Real

 Postpartum Depression Affects Couples Too

 Postpartum depression poses its own unique challenges for couples.
 When one partner is experiencing postpartum depression, both may feel alone, causing a lot to happen in isolation.
-In remote therapy for couples, we’ll help you:
+In remote therapy for couples, as well as couples therapy in our Lower Manhattan and Park Slope, Brooklyn offices after COVID, we’ll help you:

 - Create a collaborative co-parenting plan